Fort Robinson breakout: Fort Robinson

-Or arrival at Fort Robinson, the Cheyenne captives were fed and counted.
+On arrival at Fort Robinson, the Cheyenne captives were fed and counted.
 Dull Knife's band consisted of 46 men, 42 women, and 61 children.
 Thirty of the men were deemed capable of fighting.
 Many of the Cheyenne were ill and near-starvation.
 An army doctor provided them with medical care.
 The soldiers searched the Cheyenne and found about 10 additional guns they had not turned in when they surrendered.
 They were housed in a barracks.
 Initially the Cheyenne were allowed freedom of movement around and near the camp, but were required to return to the barracks by nightfall.
 Army officers organized dances with the Cheyenne women.

 Dull Knife had told the soldiers that the Cheyenne wished to remain in the north and join the Sioux in South Dakota during the surrender negotiations and in his initial talks with Major Caleb Carlton, commander of Fort Robinson.
 Carlton and others had told him that it was undecided whether the Cheyenne could remain or would be required to return to Indian territory.
 However, little consideration was given by the U.S. government to allowing the Cheyenne to remain.
 General Phillip Sheridan said the whole reservation system...will be endangered unless every one of these Indians are taken back and made to stay."
-On 22 November 1978, Secretary of the Department of Interior (which managed Indian affairs) Carl Schurz agreed that the Cheyenne should be returned.
+On 22 November 1878, Secretary of the Department of Interior (which managed Indian affairs) Carl Schurz agreed that the Cheyenne should be returned.
 In December, Sheridan turned down General George Crook's request that the return of the Cheyenne to Indian territory be postponed until spring.
 In an effort to persuade the Cheyenne to return south, the army brought Sioux leader Red Cloud to Fort Robinson to try to persuade the Cheyenne to return to the south.
 The U.S. began to tighten rules of imprisonment of the Cheyenne.
 Late in November, Bull Hump, Dull Knife's son, had borrowed a horse and left to visit relatives living with the Sioux.
 In response, the Army withdrew privileges and thereafter confined the Cheyenne to the barracks.

 On 4 December Captain Henry W. Wessells Jr. took command of Fort Robinson, replacing Carlton.
 About 175 soldiers were stationed at the fort.
 Wessells intensified the pressure on the Cheyenne, forcing the women to work outside in bitterly cold weather and increasing the number of guards on the barracks where the Cheyenne were housed.
 Wessells also telegraphed General Crook requesting food and winter clothing for the Cheyenne.
 Soldiers said the Cheyenne "were in rags."
 Wessells protested orders to handcuff the Cheyenne men when they were to be moved.